-12 Responses to ‘Every so often the Guardian
+12 thoughts on “‘Every so often the Guardian

 1. The Guardian reminds me of that old Monty Python skit that skewers such thinking.
 Tracey Van Slyke has obviously been educated far beyond her intelligence.